Syst3mz/Syst3mz.github.io/content/hashes.md

 - CRC32, a message error detection function that uses many of the same ideas as hashing

 ## Who Cares About Bad Hash Functions?
 Ideally you!
 We all uses hashes everywhere even if you don't know it.
-Almost every secure message you send online is protected by something called a [HMAC](https://en.wikipedia.org/wiki/HMAC) which is based on the hash function.
+Almost every secure message you send online is protected by something called a [hash-based message authentication code (HMAC)](https://en.wikipedia.org/wiki/HMAC) which is based on the hash function.
 Without it most modern secure communication could not occur.
-On your computer's boot is likely hashing important files to make sure they have not been corrupted.
-Any website which securely stores credentials uses hashes extensively.
+Without good hash functions HMACs would not exist

 ---